PhiTarte/clean_html/README.md

 # clean_html
-extension wordpress to clean the html produced
+wordpress plugin to clean the html produced